acwang123w/Fog-Database-Project/README.md

 to add funds to the user's balance.
 The user's balance is displayed here in addition to the right part of the navbar.

 The rightmost and final element of the navbar is the logout button.
 This button logs the user out.

+### Register Page
+Users are able to create accounts through this Register page.
+Users are asked to input their username, email, Country/Region, and password twice for confirmation.
+After registering, an account for the user is created in the database.
+Each user has a unique ID within the database, as well as a unique friendcode through which they can use to add other users.

+### Admin Page
+The primary use of this page is to provide functionality for viewing user info (in case if demo account information is lost/forgotten), making achievements for games, and granting achievements to players (this is currently the only way for users to "earn" achievements).
+The two main tabs list all users and all games within the database.
+Clicking on a an account will bring up all relevant information for that account.
+The library tab allows deletion of games from a user's account (to make testing easier), as well as granting achievements from each game to the user.

+The games tab lists all games, and opening up a game will allow the admin to create and remove achievements for each game.

+### Ending
+Thank you to Professor Zhou and TA's!